 The material generally starts in pellet form.
 Those small pieces need to be run through some sort of manufacturing operation or they need to be extruded into a desired state.

 The material needs to be processed through melt and filtration operations to be sure the material is clean and pure.
 This is where a melting system with extrusion screens comes in.

-Extruder screens are either single-layer or multi-layer wire filtration systems that are welded together and made into specific shapes and sizes.
+Screen packs, often referred to as extruder screens, are either single-layer or multi-layer wire filtration systems that are welded together and made into specific shapes and sizes.